accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/17.9/index.md

 ---
-title: For each web application of [bidirectional oral communication](#bidirectional-oral-communication-web-application) which makes it possible to identify the activity of an oral interlocutor, it is possible to identify the activity of 'a signing interlocutor.
+title: For each [two-way oral communication](#bidirectional-oral-communication-web-application) web application, that makes it possible to identify the activity of a speaker, it is possible to identify the activity of a signer.
 Has this rule been followed?
 ---